 - District Court of NSW Seminar: Paring Back Lengthy Judgments

 Not only are unnecessarily long judgments incredibly time consuming for the writer, they can also impact both the court and the public.
 In this session, Justice Harrison will share some valuable tips about how to appropriately shorten judgments and canvass ways to pare down to the essentials.

 - Local Court of NSW Magistrates’ Orientation Program

-This five-day residential program assists recently-appointed magistrates with their transition to judicial office, with a focus on knowledge and fundamental judicial skills about court craft, decision-making, sentencing, judicial administration and judicial conduct.
+This five-day residential program assists new magistrates with their transition to judicial office, with a focus on fundamental judicial skills and knowledge about court craft, decision-making, sentencing, judicial administration and judicial conduct.
+The